 We are dedicated to protecting our clients’ lemon law rights in Sacramento and throughout California.
 Our lawyers have large national law firm litigation experience.
 We use this experience to effectively and aggressively prosecute lemon law claims on behalf of our clients.

-The California lemon law protects Sacramento residents that have purchased or leased a new or used vehicle within the manufacturer’s original warranty period.
+The California lemon law protects Sacramento residents that have purchased or leased a new or certified pre-owned used vehicle within the manufacturer’s original warranty period.
 In California, the lemon law requires a manufacturer to promptly repurchase or replace a vehicle when the dealership is unable to repair it after a “reasonable” number of repair attempts or within a reasonable amount of time.
 The full text of the Lemon Law is found in Section 1790-1795.8 of the California Civil Code.
 It is also known as the Song-Beverly Consumer Warranty Act.

 The California lemon law does not state a required number of repair attempts.
 A “reasonable” number of repair attempts is determined on a case-by-case basis in relation to the type of the vehicle’s defect.
 For safety-related defects, this could mean as few as two repair opportunities at the manufacturer’s authorized repair facility.
 This requirement may also be satisfied if the vehicle is in the repair facility for a cumulative total of over 30 days for repair (not necessarily all at one time).